skip to content

 Teaching

-In Michaelmas Term most students take one set of taught Research Frameworks Seminars and one set of taught Specialist Seminars.
-In addition, and depending on their research specialisms, some students may take a set of taught Textual Studies seminars, or may take the latter instead of Michaelmas's Research Frameworks Seminars.
+In the first term (Michaelmas), most students take one set of taught Research Frameworks Seminars and one set of taught Specialist Seminars.
+In addition, and depending on their research specialisms, some students may take a set of taught Textual Studies seminars or may take the latter instead of Michaelmas's Research Frameworks Seminars.

-In Lent Term all students take one set of taught Research Frameworks Seminars and two sets of taught Specialist Seminars.
+In the second term (Lent), all students take one set of taught Research Frameworks Seminars and two sets of taught Specialist Seminars.

-In addition to the taught seminars, the Faculty provides Research Training lectures and talks in Michaelmas and Lent.
+In addition to the taught seminars, the Faculty provides Research Training lectures and talks in the first (Michaelmas) and second (Lent) terms.
 These are complemented by events and training sessions provided by the University Library and Faculty Library, dealing with subjects such as bibliographical and information management skills, the use of electronic resources, and good referencing practices.

-A wide range of specialist research seminars (attended by PhD students and academics as well as by MPhil students) are also provided, and MPhil students are expected to attend at least ten of these across the Michaelmas, Lent and Easter Terms.
+A wide range of specialist research seminars (attended by PhD students and academics as well as by MPhil students) are also provided, and MPhil students are expected to attend at least ten of these across the three academic terms (Michaelmas, Lent, and Easter).

 One to one supervision

-Eight hours of one-on-one dissertation supervisions are provided across the course, half of these in the Easter Term when students work exclusively on their dissertations.
+Eight hours of one-on-one dissertation supervisions are provided across the course, half of these in the third term (Easter) when students work exclusively on their dissertations.

 The University of Cambridge publishes an annual Code of Practice which sets out the University's expectations regarding supervision.